 Hi, I’m Denell

-I’m a mother, wife, educator, and historian who has a passion for food.
+I’m a mother, wife, educator, and historian with a passion for global food.
 Food was my first love and has been my source of comfort since I can remember.
-I spend lots of time in the kitchen with family and friends making heart warming international comfort food.
-I will spend all day in the kitchen but sometimes that’s just not possible.
-You don’t have to spend all day in the kitchen to make great comfort food everyone will love.
+I spend lots of time in the kitchen with family and friends making heart warming international meals.
+I would spend all day in the kitchen but most days that’s just not possible.
+Over the years I’ve learned you don’t have to spend all day in the kitchen to make great comfort food.
 Life gets busy.
 But food shouldn’t stress you out it should comfort you and make you feel at home.

 About My Love For International Food

 Growing up in a predominately hispanic neighborhood, food made me feel included when I was different from everyone else.
 When the parents of my friends did not speak English, food was one thing everyone understood.
 Food and cooking with my friends and their families made me feel included.
 It’s a gateway to developing bonds and understanding different cultures.

 As I grew older, so did my passion for different foods.
 Being invited into the kitchens of my friends presented the opportunity to learn how to cook new dishes, to build bonds and break bread with a diverse people.
 As a historian, I like to investigate the origins of food and track its movements.
 It’s astonishing how food items molded, altered and at times taken on a new life depending on the location.
 The influence globalization has on food is phenomenal but is nothing compared to how it influences people’s lives.

 This blog is the culmination of my food experiences.
 From eating, to serving and cooking food has always been a part of my life.
 I have a habit of eating my feelings (and forcing my friends and family to eat with me).
 It’s my experiences, the brain child of a history project and the new experiences and traditions I have with my family and friends.